Lusin Area Function and Molecular Characterizations of Musielak-Orlicz Hardy Spaces and Their Applications: Introduction

 \section{Introduction}

 \parindent The real-variable theory of Hardy spaces on the $n$-dimensional Euclidean space $\rn$ was originally studied by Stein and Weiss \cite{sw60} and systematically developed by Fefferman and Stein in a seminal paper \cite{fs72}.
-Since the Hardy space $H^p(\rn)$ with $p\in(0,1]$ is, especially when studying the boundedness of operators, a suitable substitute of the Lebesgue space $L^p(\rn)$, it plays an important role in various fields of analysis and partial differential equations (see, for example, \cite{clms,s94,st93} and their references).
-In order to conveniently apply the real-variable theory of $H^p(\rn)$ with $p\in(0,1]$, their several equivalent characterizations were revealed one after the other (see, for example, \cite{fs72,c74,l78,tw80,st93}).
-Among others a very important and useful characterization of the Hardy spaces is their atomic characterizations, which were obtained by Coifman \cite{c74} when $n=1$ and Latter \cite{l78} when $n>1$.
+Since the Hardy space $H^p(\rn)$ with $p\in(0,1]$ is, especially when studying the boundedness of operators, a suitable substitute of the Lebesgue space $L^p(\rn)$, it plays an important role in various fields of analysis and partial differential equations (see, for example, \cite{clms,st93} and their references).
+In order to conveniently apply the real-variable theory of $H^p(\rn)$ with $p\in(0,1]$, their several equivalent characterizations were revealed one after the other (see, for example, \cite{fs72,c74,l78,tw80}).
+Among others a very important and useful characterization of Hardy spaces is their atomic characterizations, which were obtained by Coifman \cite{c74} when $n=1$ and Latter \cite{l78} when $n>1$.
 Later, as an extension of this characterization, the molecular characterization of Hardy spaces was established by Taibleson and Weiss \cite{tw80}.

-On the other hand, due to need for more inclusive classes of function spaces than the $L^p(\rn)$-families from applications, the Orlicz space was introduced by Birnbaum-Orlicz in \cite{bo31} and Orlicz in \cite{o32}, which is widely used in various branches of analysis (see, for example, \cite{rr91,rr00,ab10,br10,h10, io02,w10,jy11,jy10,jyz09} and their references).
-Moreover, as a development of the theory of Orlicz spaces, Orlicz-Hardy spaces and their dual spaces were studied by Str\"omberg \cite{s79} and Janson \cite{ja80} on $\rn$ and Viviani \cite{vi87} on spaces of homogeneous type in the sense of Coifman and Weiss \cite{cw71} and, quite recently, Orlicz-Hardy spaces associated with operators by Jiang and Yang \cite{jy11,jy10}, Jiang, Yang and Zhou \cite{jyz09}.
+On the other hand, due to the need for more inclusive classes of function spaces than the $L^p(\rn)$-families from applications, Orlicz spaces were introduced by Birnbaum-Orlicz in \cite{bo31} and Orlicz in \cite{o32}, which is widely used in various branches of analysis (see, for example, \cite{rr91,rr00} and their references).
+Moreover, as a development of the theory of Orlicz spaces, Orlicz-Hardy spaces and their dual spaces were studied by Str\"omberg \cite{s79} and Janson \cite{ja80} on $\rn$ and, quite recently, Orlicz-Hardy spaces associated with divergence form elliptic operators by Jiang and Yang \cite{jy10}.